COSIMA/cosima-recipes/paper/paper.md

 # Summary

-The COSIMA Cookbook is an open computational learning module for analysing ocean and sea-ice model output in Jupyter notebooks [@kluyver2016jupyter].
+The COSIMA Cookbook is an open educational resource for analysing ocean and sea-ice model output in Jupyter notebooks [@kluyver2016jupyter].
 It has been developed by the Consortium for Ocean--Sea Ice Modelling in Australia (COSIMA; <https://cosima.org.au>) as a community resource for researchers,